 Here’s a complete list of the perils, aka bad things, renters insurance covers:

-Renters insurance also includes liability coverage, which can cover your legal and medical fees if someone gets hurt in your place.
+Renters insurance also includes personal liability coverage, which can cover your legal and medical fees if someone gets hurt in your place.
 So if a classmate slips on spilled coffee and breaks his leg during your apartment study session, renters insurance has your back.

 Lastly, if any of those ‘perils’ listed above forces you out of your place, you’re covered.
 Renters insurance will take care of the extra cost for a hotel, and any additional living expenses.
 Room service, anyone?